clairedavid/intro_to_ml/_sources/week1/BDTs_def.md

 Repeat Step 1 at the new nodes.

 __Exit conditions__
-* After Max Depth is reach
-* If one of the other hyperparameters - if set - is fullfilled
+* Once the condition on one of the hyperparameters is fullfilled

 ````